JP-LETG-Rennes/RandomForest_Hiear/README.md

 Weighted precision, recall, and F1-score for evaluation of model performance at each hierarchical level;
 Producer’s and User’s accuracy given for each class at each level, along with the confusion matrix and overall accuracy for each level.

-Features importance are calculated using SHAP values as recommended in the Hiclass package documentation (...).
+Features importance are calculated using SHAP values as recommended in the Hiclass package documentation (Lundberg, Scott M and Lee, Su-In, A Unified Approach to Interpreting Model Predictions, Advances in Neural Information Processing Systems, 30, p 4765-4774, Curran Associates Inc., 2017, available at : http://papers.nips.cc/paper/7062-a-unified-approach-to-interpreting-model-predictions.pdf)

-The resulting model is saved as a .sav file using pickle (...) for later use.
+The resulting model is saved as a .sav file using pickle (Van Rossum, G. (2020).
+The Python Library Reference, release 3.8.2.
+Python Software Foundation.) for later use.

 The classified raster is saved in integer format, along with a .csv class dictionary associating each integer value in the raster to its class as given in the training dataset.